PariyaPl/PariyaPl/README.md

 Electrical Engineering Student
 ------------------------------

-I am a Bachelor’s student in Electrical Engineering at SBU.</br>
+I have graduated from Electrical Engineering from SBU.</br>
-My main interests are Machine Learning, Mechatronics, Digital Signal Processing, and, Control Theory.
+My main interests are Programming, Machine Learning, Mechatronics, and, Control Theory.</br>
+I am also learning to develope web pages and I like that a lot too; because it triggers my programming skills along with several other of my passions and interests.

 --- ✉️  You can contact me at [81pa.pariya@gmail.com](mailto:81pa.pariya@gmail.com)  ---